home loans 101

 - Conventional – You can get either a fixed or adjustable rate with this loan.
 Keep in mind that there is a wide variety of conventional loans available - so work closely with your lenders to determine which one will best fit your needs.
 You can get a Conventional Loan at Mortgage Center for low-interest rates and flexible terms.

 - FHA – Federal Housing Administration Loans is an excellent choice for first-time homebuyers.
 They offer lower down payments and more flexible credit requirements than a conventional loan.
 They also allow gift funds – which means friends and family can contribute to the down payment- Saving buyers money right from the start!

 - VA – Thank you for your service!
-If you are active in the military or a veteran, you have earned all the benefits of a VA Loan.
+If you're active in the military or a veteran, you have earned all the benefits of a VA Loan.
 You don’t have to obtain mortgage insurance or make a down payment with these loans.
-You are also offered lower fixed rates and more flexible credit/income requirements.
+You're also offered lower fixed rates and more flexible credit/income requirements.

 - Jumbo – Go big and go home with a Jumbo Loan!
 These allow you to purchase expensive property that exceeds the Conventional Loan limits.
 You can also take advantage of low-interest rates and no mortgage insurance requirements.

 - Construction – Looking to build your dream home instead of buying it?
 Save time and money doing it with Mortgage Center’s One-Time Construction Loans!
 These loans only require you to complete one close.
 They automatically convert to a Conventional Loan once you’ve finished building.
 You also only must pay interest on the loan during the construction process.

 And so much more!
 Our partner, Mortgage Center, offers many exclusive loan options that other lenders can’t!

 Ready to make the move?
 If so, contact our partners at Mortgage Center!
 Their knowledgeable team of experts is excited to work with you from start to finish in your home-buying process!
 Click the following links to learn more and get started: